RaAndOn/professional/README.md

   ```

 For development, I recommend creating a 'secret_settings.py' file and adding it to your .gitignore.
 Then if settings_secrets.py exists
-import it to the settings, otherwiset use the 'os.environ.get('')'
+import it to the settings, otherwise use the 'os.environ.get('')'

 ### Push code: